LukasBommes/PV-Hawk/README.md

 If you use PV-Mapper in your own research please consider citing us ([bibtex below](#citation)).

-## Prerequisites
+## 1 Prerequisites

-To run the PV Mapper you need a machine running Ubuntu 18.04 LTS / 20.04 LTS and a NVidia CUDA-compatible GPU with the latest NVidia drivers installed.
+To run the PV-Mapper you need a machine running Ubuntu 18.04 LTS / 20.04 LTS and a Nvidia CUDA-compatible GPU with the latest Nvidia drivers installed.
 Furthermore, you need to install [Docker CE](https://docs.docker.com/engine/install/ubuntu/) and the [Nvidia container toolkit](https://github.com/NVIDIA/nvidia-docker).

-## Installation
+## 2 Installation

 #### Step 1: Get source code